 The switches are located in the driver's door armrest.

-Automatic windows up only works when the ignition is on.
+The automatic window lift system only works when the ignition is on.

 When unlocking/locking the vehicle from the driver's or front passenger's door, the windows can be opened/closed as follows: